 Recent Updates | Standards | Test Procedures | Waiver, Exception, and Exemption Information | Statutory Authority | Historical Information | Contact Information

-DOE published a notice of proposed rulemaking regarding the compliance date for the dehumidifier test procedure.
-78 FR 62488 (October 22, 2013).
+DOE published a final rule regarding the compliance date for the dehumidifier test procedure.
+79 FR 7366 (February 7, 2014).
 For more information, please see the rulemaking webpage.

 DOE published a final rule for test procedures for dehumidifiers, dishwashers, and conventional cooking products.
 77 FR 65942 (Oct.
 31, 2012).
 For more information, see the rulemaking webpage